Although it has a unique beauty, pine wood is soft and can easily be damaged.

 Depending on the product you get, you might be able to mix the parts before using the bleach, so make sure to read the label.

-If the bleaching product needs mixing beforehand, only mix it when ready to use it on the wood.
-Use the product immediately after mixing.
+If the bleaching product needs mixing beforehand, only mix it when ready to use it on the wood and use the product immediately after mixing.

 In most cases, one bleach treatment will be sufficient though you can always do a second coat if you want a lighter color finish.

-Finishing the bleached pine is optional, but I recommend it to protect the furniture and give it a nice sheen.
+Finishing the bleached pine with a sealer is optional, but I recommend it to protect the furniture and give it a nice sheen.

 You can finish it with a water-based polyurethane or a very thin coat of shellac.

-Alternatively, you can apply a wood wax for the soft matte sheen on your pine furniture.
+Alternatively, you can apply a wood wax like carnauba wax for the soft matte sheen on your pine furniture.